Flux-pulse-assisted Readout of a Fluxonium Qubit: Dispersive Shift Landscape

 In this equation, $\omega_{q}$ represents the qubit frequency and $\hat{\sigma}_{z}$ is the Pauli-Z operator.

 From the first term in Eq.~\eqref{Hjc}, it becomes evident that the resonator frequency is dependent on the state of the qubit.
 The dispersive shift refers to the amount by which the qubit state dresses the bare resonator frequency and is denoted by $\chi = g^{2}\slash\Delta$.
 However, this approximate Hamiltonian neglects levels outside of the computational subspace which play an important role in the qubit-resonator interaction for fluxonium qubits \cite{zhu2013circuit}.
-Therefore, we instead numerically diagonalize the Hamiltonian for the qubit-resonator coupled system and calculate the dispersive shift, where we use the basis notation $\ket{\mathrm{qubit,resonator}}$, which identifies the dressed state closest to the corresponding bare state
+Therefore, we instead numerically diagonalize the Hamiltonian for the qubit-resonator coupled system obtained from summing Eq.~(\ref{Hflux}-\ref{Hcoup}) in the harmonic oscillator basis and calculate the dispersive shift.
+We use the basis notation $\ket{\mathrm{qubit,resonator}}$, which identifies the energy of the dressed state closest to that of the corresponding bare state in order to obtain the dispersive shift, $\chi$, via

+All simulations were performed using the NumPy and QuTiP Python libraries \cite{data, johansson2012qutip, johansson2013qutip2, harris2020array}.
+Calculations of relevant matrix elements, as will be discussed below, were done with the scQubits Python library \cite{groszkowski2021scqubits, chitta2022computer}.

-We aim to satisfy a moderately small dispersive shift on the order of $\chi\slash2\pi = 0.5-1$ MHz at $\Phi_{ext}\slash\Phi_{0} = 0.5$, as this gives a slow dephasing rate between approximately 3-10 kHz ($T_{2} \approx$ 100-330 $\mu$s in the limit as $T_{1} \rightarrow \infty$) with a conservative choice of effective resonator temperature of 80 mK and a resonator linewidth of $\kappa = 5$ MHz \cite{wang2019cavity}.
+We aim to satisfy a moderately small dispersive shift on the order of $\chi\slash2\pi = 0.5-1$ MHz at $\Phi_{ext}\slash\Phi_{0} = 0.5$, as this gives a slow dephasing rate between approximately 4.5-16 kHz ($T_{2} \approx$ 60-220 $\mu$s in the limit as $T_{1} \rightarrow \infty$) with a conservative choice of effective resonator temperature of 60 mK and a resonator linewidth of $\kappa = 5$ MHz \cite{wang2019cavity}.
 At an optimal readout point, we desire a large dispersive shift on the order of $\chi\slash2\pi = 5-10$ MHz.
 Sub 100 ns readout has been demonstrated with dispersive shift values in this range for transmon qubits \cite{walter2017rapid}.
 Another criterion to satisfy is having minimal avoided crossings in the dispersive shift between $\Phi_{ext}\slash\Phi_{0} = 0.5$ and the chosen readout point.
 This requirement is to avoid coherently swapping excitations between the resonator and qubit while flux tuning to the readout point.